The most romantic day of the year is arriving! February 14th has become a signal of love and, in some countries, also of friendship.

 These regions of Spain instead celebrate the Day of Love and Friendship in the name of Sant Jordi (Saint George), a tradition since 1094.

-According to legend, it was Sant Jordi who saved an important princess from the clutches of a dragon that was stalking the village.
+According to the legend, it was Sant Jordi who saved an important princess from the clutches of a dragon that was stalking the village.
 The knight cut off the head of the beast, and from its blood, a red rose was born, which he took and presented to the princess.

 So, on this day, men give roses to their partners or friends, while women give a book in exchange.